Brazil Economy Slows In Bolsonaros First Year - UrduPoint

 Bolsonaro, who has been dubbed a "Tropical Trump," took office on January 1, 2019, after storming to a shock election win in a Brazil fed up with corruption scandals and coming off a brutal recession.

-Bolsonaro, a former army captain who ran as a political outsider -- despite having served 28 years in Congress -- vowed during his presidential campaign to jump-start the economy, winning the support of the business sector.
+The former army captain vowed during his presidential campaign to jump-start the economy, winning the support of the business sector despite his open admission that he knows little about economics.

-- Tough 2020 ahead - Soon after Bolsonaro took office, analysts forecast economic growth of 2.5 percent for the year.
+- Tough 2020 - When Bolsonaro took office, analysts forecast economic growth of around 2.5 percent for the year.

 The final figure came in at barely half that.